Discover the most traditional Christmas foods in Spain with these 11 Spanish recipes for a classic holiday feast!

 6. Tuna Belly, Blood Orange and Avocado Salad

 A light salad is also sometimes seen as the first course at Spain’s holiday meals.
 Salads here tend to let the vegetables and toppings shine by using very light dressings.
 Often times a drizzle of olive oil and a splash of vinegar is all the dressing it needs!

 A Spanish Sabores favorite of mine is this tuna belly, blood orange, and avocado salad.

 It’s a good thing that Christmas meals in Spain are hours-long affairs, otherwise, I’d never be hungry enough by the time the second course came!
 And trust me, you want to be hungry for this feast.

 The rest of the meal seems like child’s play compared to most second course dishes.
 Roasting is the name of the game whether it be lamb, fish, turkey or suckling pig.

 7. Baked Gilt Head Bream with Lemon and Herbs

 If the holiday meal is at night, the main course is most often going to be fish.
 Some of the most popular Christmas fish in Spain are lubina (European seabass), rodaballo (turbot), dorada (gilt head bream) and bacalao (cod).

 In this recipe for baked dorada with lemon and herbs, the fish is baked whole, locking in moisture and ensuring the fish turns out nice and juicy.

-This recipe from Bon Appétit makes a darn good rendition of a traditional Spanish roasted lamb using ingredients that are easy to find outside of Spain.
+This Spanish lamb recipe makes a darn good rendition of a traditional Spanish roasted lamb using ingredients that are easy to find outside of Spain.